2dv609/WinnerDrinks/server/README.md

 ## 3 Make sure that Docker is running on your system.

-In folder __container__ run.
+In folder __dist/container__ run.
 OBS!
 Maybe need be in docker swarm mode

 ```
 $ docker-compose up --build -d